Huemul Deer Facts

 Name: Huemul, Huemul del Sur, Shoan, Trula, Hueque/ Southern Huemul, South Andean Deer

 Size: Head to tail: 140 – 170cm (55-77in) and shoulder height of 85 – 90cm (35 in.)

 Weight: The weight varies between 75 and 100kgs.
 (221 lbs.)

 Largest native deer in Chile.
 Along with the Condor it is part of the national emblem.
 It is characterized as a robust animal with short and muscular legs.
 They have a black nose, big ears and have a developed an acute sense of smell and hearing.
 Males are larger than females and also have antlers.
-The back of the tail is white, in contrast to the greyish brown colour of the body.
+The back of the tail is white, in contrast to the greyish brown color of the body.